Forums and SEO: Strategies, Pros, Cons, Options and More

 Now, that's not to say those forums aren't represented.
 In fact, in all of those cases, the actual forum I expected to see is the #1 organic result.

-Quora and Reddit Google Results
+Quora And Reddit Google Results

 Here's what I think is happening.
 I think Google is using the discussions and forums box as a way to quarantine Reddit and Quora results, as well as a few occasional others, to make it seem less like that's the case.
 That way, the organic results can have a better spread of non-Reddit, non-Quora results.